franciscop/crossroad/readme.md

 These refer to the websites where your username is straight after the domain, like Twitter (https://twitter.com/fpresencia).
 Of course Twitter has _other_ pages besides the username, so how can we emulate loading the page e.g. `/explore` in this case?

-The best way is to first define the known, company pages and then use the wildcard for the usernames:
+The best way is to first define the known, company pages and then use the wildcard for the usernames.
+This **must** be inside a `<Switch>`, otherwise multiple will be rendered:

 ```js
 <Switch>